How Travelers Can Stay Safe on Safari in Botswana

 Photo © Getty Images/mantaphoto

-You can't just buy a ticket and enter the game parks in Botswana.
+• You can't just buy a ticket and enter the game parks in Botswana.
 Most locations involve a flight or very long drives to reach the game lodges.
 Guides will arrive early to check the runways for elephants and lions – no joke.

-• The only animals that run away in Africa are the prey, and wild animals – especially lions – will chase you
+• Do not run or turn your back if you are confronted by a wild animal.
+The only animals that run away in Africa are the prey, and predators – especially lions – will chase you if you run.

-Always listen to your guides, they will save your life.
+• Always listen to your guides – they will save your life.

-Get a travel insurance quote for Botswana
+Get an instant travel insurance quote for Botswana

 Travel Insurance